kairosdb/kairosdb/src/docs/restapi/QueryMetrics.rst

 * align_start_time - An optional property.
 When set to true the time for the aggregated data point for each range will fall on the start of the range instead of being the value for the first data point within that range.
 This is false by default. *Note that align_sampling and align_start_time are mutually exclusive.
 If both are set, unexpected results will occur.*
 * start_time - An optional property.
 Used along with align_start_time.
 This is the alignment start time.
 This defaults to 0.

-Aggregators that support downsampling:
-    * avg - Returns the average value.
-    * dev - Returns the standard deviation.
-    * count - Counts the number of data points.
-    * dev - Calculates the standard deviation of the time series.
-    * first - Returns the first data point for the time range.
-    * gaps - Marks gaps in data according to sampling rate with a null data point.
-    * histogram - Calculates a probability distribution and returns the specified percentile for the distribution.
-The "percentile" value is defined as 0 < percentile <= 1 where .5 is 50% and 1 is 100%.
-Note that this aggregator has been renamed to *percentile* in release 0.9.2.
-    * last - Returns the last data point for the time range.
-    * least_squares - Returns two points for the range which represent the best fit line through the set of points.
-    * max - Returns the largest value.
-    * min - Returns the smallest value.
-    * percentile - Finds the percentile of the data range.
-Calculates a probability distribution and returns the specified percentile for the distribution.
-The “percentile” value is defined as 0 < percentile <= 1 where .5 is 50% and 1 is 100%.
-    * sum - Returns the sum of all values.

-Other aggregators:
-    * diff - Computes the difference between successive data points.
-    * div - Returns each data point divided by a divisor.
-Requires a "divisor" property which is the value that all data points will be divided by.
-    * rate - Returns the rate of change between a pair of data points.
-Requires a "unit" property which is the sampling duration (ie rate in seconds, milliseconds, minutes, etc...).
-    * sampler - Computes the sampling rate of change for the data points.
-Requires a "unit" property which is the sampling duration  (ie rate in seconds, milliseconds, minutes, etc...).
-    * scale - Scales each data point by a factor.
-Requires a "factor" property which is the scaling value.

 *tags*